fx-oyama/java-signature/README.md

 * -nv ･･･ Not contain Version Parameter (-v)
 * --accesskey ･･･ Please input your accesskey or write to key.properties
 * --secretkey ･･･ Please input your secretkey or write to key.properties
+* --only-xml ･･･ Show a result only xml, exclude http request and response code in stdout

 Configuration
 -------------